CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

                  1    queue1     CMAQ   ubuntu PD       0:00      8 (Nodes required for job are DOWN, DRAINED or reserved for jobs in higher priority partitions)
 ```

+If you repeatedly see that the job is not successfully provisioned, cancel the job.

 `scancel `

+Try submitting a smaller job to the queue.

 `sbatch run_cctm_2016_12US2.180pe.5x36.pcluster.csh`